toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [hck](https://github.com/sstadick/hck) - A sharp cut clone.
 * [huniq](https://github.com/koraa/huniq) - Command line utility to remove duplicates from the given input.
 Note that huniq does not sort the input, it just removes duplicates.
 * [hyphertool](https://github.com/proycon/hyphertool/) - Command-line tool for syllabification and hyphenisation for multiple languages.
+* [json-leaves](https://github.com/talwrii/json-leaves) - Extract the leaves from a JSON file and show the paths to said leaves.
 * [JsonGenius](https://github.com/semanser/JsonGenius) - Self-hosted scraping API that extracts structured data described by a JSON Schema.
 * [kill-tabs](https://github.com/sindresorhus/kill-tabs) - Kill all Chrome tabs to improve performance, decrease battery usage, and save memory.
 * [lexmatch](https://github.com/proycon/lexmatch) - This is a simple lexicon matching tool that, given a lexicon of words or phrases, identifies all matches in a given target text, returning their exact positions.
 It can be used compute a frequency list for a lexicon, on a target corpus.